Xeon Gold 5317 vs Xeon Gold 6252

 So, is Xeon Gold 5317 better than Xeon Gold 6252?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Xeon Gold 6252 is ahead with a 1.6% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Xeon Gold 5317 pulls ahead with 1.1% better PassMark.
 Xeon Gold 6252 also has the bigger cache pool with 98.6% larger total L3 cache (36 MB vs 18 MB).

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon Gold 5317 is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon Gold 5317 is the stronger fit.
 You are getting 1.1% better PassMark, backed by 12 cores and 24 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Xeon Gold 5317 is the smarter buy today.
-Xeon Gold 5317 is at an unclear MSRP at $1,088 MSRP versus unclear MSRP, and it gives you 1.1% better PassMark.
-The trade-off is that Xeon Gold 6252 is still the better pure gaming CPU with a 1.6% average FPS lead across 50 shared CPU game tests in our data.
-It is also 100.0% better value on MSRP (25.2 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Xeon Gold 5317 is the better buy right now.
+Xeon Gold 5317 comes in at an unclear MSRP at $1,088 MSRP versus unclear MSRP, and it still gives you 1.1% better PassMark.
+The compromise is that Xeon Gold 6252 is still the better pure gaming CPU with a 1.6% average FPS lead across 50 shared CPU game tests in our data.
+It is also 100.0% better value on MSRP (25.2 vs 0.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?